keithpatton/eventgridpoc/EventIngestionServices/ReadMe.md

 The above code registers a .Net Hosted Service which periodically ingests events from Event Grid.

+On each run, events are retrieved in batches until no more are available.

 The hosted service will run on all application instances, with a Redis lock used to ensure only one instance runs at a time.

-The *MyEventIngestionService* class is the client application's implementation of IEventIngestionService, required to carry out ingestion for each individual event received.
+The *MyEventIngestionService* class above is the client application's implementation of [*IEventIngestionService*](https://github.com/keithpatton/eventgridpoc/blob/main/EventIngestionServices/Abstractions/IEventIngestionService.cs), required to carry out ingestion for each individual event received.

 Configuration
 -